 (2) A new subsection (a-1) is added to read as follows:

-“(a-1) The District government shall not issue or reissue a license or permit to any applicant if the applicant owes the District more than $100 in outstanding fines, penalties, or interest assessed pursuant to the following acts or any regulations promulgated under the authority of the following acts or actions:
+“(a-1) The Department of Motor Vehicles shall not issue or reissue a license or permit to any applicant if the applicant owes the District more than $100 in outstanding fines, penalties, or interest assessed pursuant to the following acts or any regulations promulgated under the authority of the following acts or actions:

 “(1) The District of Columbia Traffic Adjudication Act of 1978, effective September 12, 1978 (D.C.
 Law 2-104; D.C.
 Official Code § 50-2301.01 et seq.);